Sneaky Suspects: How to Help Parents with Teenagers and Screens

 A proactive parent knows these things are available and puts safeguards in place to better care and lead their family.

 Remember, just because these activities are common among teenagers does not mean your teenager is doing them.
-Ultimately, the best way to combat sneaky suspects is to have an open conversation, be active and aware online, and establish boundaries and expectations for online safety and security.
+Ultimately, the best way to help with teenagers and screens is to have an open conversation, be active and aware online, and establish boundaries and expectations for online safety and security.

 TONY BIANCO has been in Student Ministry for 10+ years with his wife Diamend with whom they have two amazing kids.
 He is a former Radio DJ, Technology Reviewer, GameStop Manager, Apple Store Expert, and the author of The Family Technology Plan. www.familytechnologyplan.com